-Civil Law and Common Law
+Differences Between Civil Law and Common Law

 Introduction to Legal System Foundations

-Civil law and Common law: the legal systems of Italy and the United States represent two fundamentally different approaches to law and justice.
-While both nations maintain strong commitments to the rule of law and protection of citizens’ rights, their divergent legal traditions have created distinct frameworks that affect everything from everyday legal proceedings to constitutional interpretation.
-Understanding these differences is crucial for international business, legal studies, and cross-border legal matters.
+Civil law and common law represent the world’s two dominant legal traditions, each with centuries of development and refinement.
+Moreover, the legal systems of Italy and the United States exemplify these traditions in their purest forms.
+While both nations maintain strong commitments to the rule of law and protection of citizens’ rights, their divergent legal traditions have created distinct frameworks.
+Therefore, these differences affect everything from everyday legal proceedings to constitutional interpretation.

 The Italian Civil Law System: Codification and Written Law